 information.
 A deposit is required prior to registration (see the Fees and Other Costs

-section).
-This money will be applied toward tuition fees.
+section) and will be applied toward tuition fees.

 Basis for admission decision